intabulas/go-node-bedrock/README.md

 This is a base image that has the things I need to do backend and frontend development in golang and node.

 **UPDATE** I also use the official confluent go lib, which requires librdkafka.
 This image now has librdkafka installed for building
+**UPDATE** At somepoint I will remove pkgr/packr as 1.16 and go:embed is used more

 Included: